molmod/tamkin/doc/tutorial/chemphys_theory.rst

 The partition function of the transition state needs some special attention.
 For all coordinates except the reaction coordinate, one can use the traditional gas phase approximation to define the partition function.
-For the reaction coordinate one assumes that the energy dependence on the reaction coordinate can be neglected.
+Further one assumes that the energy dependence on the reaction coordinate can be neglected in the transition state region.
 A simple one-dimensional translational partition function is used for the reaction coordinate.

 .. math:: Z'_T(1, \ldots) = Z'_{T,\text{rc}} \times Z'_{T,\text{other}}(1, \ldots)